Bryce Mortlock: World War II

+University

 After leaving the air force he enrolled in the School of Architecture at the University of Sydney.
 There he studied under architect Leslie Wilkinson and the artist Lloyd Rees, who taught architectural history and freehand drawing.
 During his studies Bryce met Sydney Ancher – one of the first Australian architects to embrace International style Modernism.
 He started working with Ancher while still a student.
 Their partnership would span four decades, until Ancher's death in 1979.

+Mortlock graduated from the School of Architecture at University of Sydney with first class honours in 1950, winning the University Medal and the George McRae award for construction.
+He also won a £400 Byera Hadley travelling scholarship in 1951.
+This allowed him to work and study in Britain and Europe.

 Career

+Ancher Mortlock Murray

-Mortlock graduated with first class honours in 1950, winning the University Medal and a travelling scholarship.
-This allowed him to work and study in Britain and Europe.
-Upon his return, Mortlock and Stuart Murray took up full-time work with Sydney Ancher's firm in 1952.
-Eight years later he won the Sulman Award for the Badham House at Cronulla.
-Bryce's design reflected the firm's adherence to the International style, while anticipating the so-called ‘Sydney Regional’ style with which the firm would become associated over the next decade.
+Upon his return to Australia Mortlock and Stuart Murray took up full-time work with architect Sydney Ancher's firm in 1952.
+Eight years later he won the 1960 Sulman Medal for the Badham House at Cronulla.

+Ancher Mortlock and Woolley

-After Ken Woolley joined them in 1964, Ancher and Mortlock set up offices in Ridge St, North Sydney, establishing the well-known Sydney firm Ancher, Mortlock and Woolley.
+After Ken Woolley joined them in 1964, Ancher and Mortlock set up offices in Ridge Street, North Sydney, establishing the well-known Sydney firm Ancher, Mortlock and Woolley.
 The firm completed innovative designs for town houses and flats at Wollstonecraft and Cremorne.
-Mortlock was also appointed Master Planner for the University of Melbourne in 1968.
+They were also appointed Master Planner for the University of Melbourne in 1968.
 It was a position that entailed regular trips from his Cammeray home, but one which he held until the late 1990s, describing it as his most satisfying and challenging.
-The University recognized his work with an honorary doctorate.
+The University of Melbourne recognised his work with an honorary doctorate.
 In 1970 Mortlock, in partnership with others, applied his interest in planning and the need for increasing density to the drafting of a Building Code for North Sydney Council.

+Environmental work

-By that time Mortlock had been living locally for 40 years.
-He moved to Vernon Street, Cammeray, with his new wife Peggy in 1950, shortly after returning from overseas.
-As two of the first residents of that area, the Mortlocks confronted the North Sydney Council who had begun clearing the bush land fronting Long Bay.
-The Mortlocks managed to convince the Council to stop this destruction, and over the next four decades they cared for the public land near their home – tirelessly cutting the lantana and balloon vine that grew in the wake of the clearing.
-Eventually the Council came to embrace Mortlock's attitude to the preservation of the bush land.
+Mortlock had been living in the Middle Harbour area for over 40 years and moved to Vernon Street, Cammeray, with his new wife Peggy in 1950, shortly after returning from overseas.
+As two of the first residents of that area, the Mortlocks confronted the North Sydney Council who had begun clearing the bush land fronting Long Bay in Middle Harbour.
+The Mortlocks convinced Council to stop the foreshore destruction and over the next four decades cared for the public land near their home – cutting the lantana and balloon vine that grew in the wake of the clearing.
+Eventually the Council embraced Mortlock's attitude to the preservation of the endemic bushland.
 Bushcare Group networks were set up and Bryce himself became a local volunteer coordinator.